-Readiness officer/SNCO.
+Readiness Officer/SNCO.
 An individual who assists the CO and authorized agents in assessing and reporting a unit's readiness in DRRS-MC.

-Registered unit.
+Registered Unit.
 Forces designated to report readiness in DRRS-MC using a TFSMS-issued UIC.
-These include all units that have the potential to support, by deployment or otherwise, a

-CJCS/combatant command directed OPLAN, CONPLAN, or contingency operation.
+These include all units that have the potential to support, by deployment or otherwise, a CJCS/combatant command directed OPLAN, CONPLAN, or contingency operation.

-Remain behind personnel (RBP)/equipment (RBE).
+Remain Behind Personnel (RBP)/Equipment (RBE).
 Personnel that remain behind; may or may not be in a non-deployable status.
 RBE may or may not impact a unit's ability to carry out its designed mission.

-Resource levels.
+Resource Levels.
 Three criteria on personnel and materiel resources (P, S, and R levels) used by reporting units to help determine an overall readiness level.

-S-level.
+$\underline{\text{S-Level}}$ .
 The equipment and supplies resource level used by reporting units to help determine an overall readiness level.

-Standard depot level maintenance.
+Standard Depot Level Maintenance.
 Aircraft or equipment that are enroute to, awaiting, or undergoing repair at a depot.

-Structured strength.
-The wartime manpower requirements for an organization shown on service documents (TFSMS).
+Structured Strength.
+The wartime manpower requirements for an organization shown on the unit's TO&E service documents contained in TFSMS.

-Subordinate unit standards.
-Those criterion that reflect capabilities required by subordinate organizations in order for the higher level unit to perform specific tasks.
+Subordinate Unit Standards.
+Those criteria that reflect capabilities required by subordinate organizations in order for the higher level unit to perform specific tasks.

-Table of organization and equipment.
+Table of Organization and Equipment.
 A TFSMS document that prescribes the wartime (core) mission, capabilities, organizational structure, and equipment and personnel requirements for military organizations.

-Table of equipment requirement.
+Table of Equipment Requirement.
 Equipment required by T/E to provide designed capabilities.

-Tasked.
+$\overline{\text{Tasked}}$ .
 Assignment to perform a specific mission or task allotted by higher component.

-Task organized unit.
+Task Organized Unit.
 A service or CCDR directed temporary assembly of personnel and equipment organized for a limited period of time for accomplishment of a specific mission.
-Task organized units will receive a provisional UIC assigned by DC PP&O, PO, POR, in coordination with DC M&RA and DC CD&I, for reporting in DRRS-MC
+Task organized units will receive a provisional UIC assigned by DC PP&O (PO) (POR), in coordination with DC M&RA and DC CD&I, for reporting in DRRS-MC.

-Task-organizing.
+Task-Organizing.
 The act of designing an operating force, support staff, or logistic package of specific size and composition to meet a unique task or mission.
-Characteristics to examine when task-organizing the force include, but are not

-Limited to: training, experience, equipage, sustainability, operating environment, enemy threat, and mobility.
+Characteristics to examine when task-organizing the force include, but are not limited to: training, experience, equipage, sustainability, operating environment, enemy threat, and mobility.

-Total force structure management system (TFSMS).
+Total Force Structure Management System (TFSMS).
 Total Force Structure Management System (TFSMS) is an enterprise system that combines manpower and equipment data for the purpose of managing the Total Force.
-The primary mission of TFSMS is to serve as the primary data source and business process engine for the activities defined in Marine Corps Order 5311.1D.
+The primary mission of TFSMS is to serve as the primary data source and business process engine for the activities defined in Marine Corps Order 5311.1E.

-Training allowance.
+Training Allowance.
 A reduced portion of a Reserve unit's T/E needed to conduct home station training.

-Training level (T-level).
+Training Level (T-Level).
 A level based on the percentage of METs trained to standard.

-Unit identification code (UIC).
+Unit Identification Code (UIC).
 A code that uniquely identifies each Active, Reserve, and National Guard unit of the Armed Forces.

-Unit of employment.
+$\underline{\text{Unit Of Employment}}$ .
 The level at which a unit most often generates forces for deployment, normally the building blocks of standard task-organization.

-Unit readiness.
+Unit Readiness.
 The ability to provide capabilities required by the CCDRs to execute their assigned missions.
 It is derived from the ability of each unit to deliver the outputs for which it was designed.

-Unit T/E requirement.
+Unit T/E Requirement.
 Wartime (core) requirement at the Unit Identification Code (UIC) level for a specific TAMCN.
 Formerly called the unit approved acquisition objective in the Total Force Structure Management System.

-Wartime mission.
+Wartime Mission.
 The fundamental mission for which a unit was designed or organized.
 Wartime, core, and designed missions are the same.